Sarah Lozanova

 Sometimes, solar installers can add PV panels to a structure in the yard, such as a trellis or carport.
 These structures can serve dual purposes and result in very efficient use of limited space.
 For example, a trellis can provide shade and is ideal on the south side of the home.
 For solar carports, the PV modules can shade and protect a vehicle from the elements.

-Ground-mount systems come in two primary designs: with standard-mounted panels or with pole-mounted panels.
-We’ll go over both options.
+Ground mount systems come in three primary designs: with standard-mounted panels, pole-mounted panels, and solar carports.
+We’ll go over all these options.

 This approach uses ground anchors to hold the metal framing in place with rails.
 The solar panels are then mounted, typically at a fixed angle.